PADM - Public Administration

 Designed to help students develop an understanding of: (a) the governmental and political complexities within which public administration operates; (b) the nonprofit sector-including its major public-benefit sub components-and its role in the public administration environment; and (c) challenges facing both public and nongovernmental actors.
 Students should develop a working awareness of the significant concepts and components of the governance, politics and institutions, that enables them to analyze forces of change in this challenging environment.

 Cross-listed as AGE 702.
 Acquaints students with applied public policy research methods.
 Emphasizes locating, collecting, appraising and using both primary and secondary sources of data of the type used in policy, planning and administrative research.
 Students must complete several short research projects.
-Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership when completed in conjunction with PADM 802.
+Fulfills the university's professional and scholarly integrity training requirement covering research misconduct, publication practices and responsible authorship, conflict of interest and commitment, ethical issues in data acquisition, management, sharing and ownership.

 Cross-listed as RE 709 and ECON 709.
-A survey of the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
+Surveys the economic structure and problems of urban areas on both the microeconomic and macroeconomic levels.
 Stresses the application of regional economic analysis in the study of urban areas as economic regions.
-Prerequisites: for undergraduate students, ECON 201 and 202, junior standing; for graduate students, the equivalent of ECON 201, 202.
+Prerequisites: ECON 201, 202, junior standing.

 PADM 710.
-Public Sector Organizational Theory and Behavior 3 credit hours
+Public Sector Organizational Theory and Behavior (3).

 Cross-listed as POLS 710.
-Reviews the scope of the field of public administration, including a survey of key concepts and schools of thought underlying the field.
-Examines issues shaping the future development of the field.
+Reviews the scope of the field of public administration including a survey of key concepts and schools of thought underlying the field.
+Identifies issues shaping the future development of the field.

 Specialized instruction using variable formats in a public administration relevant subject.
 Repeatable for credit with departmental consent.
 Prerequisite: departmental consent.